American Flyer was a popular brand of toy train and model railroad in

 In 1938, W.O.
 Coleman sold American (Chicago) Flyer to Alfred Carlton Gilbert, a former Olympic pole

-vaulter who first made a name for himself in the toy industry earlier in the century when he created and
+vaulter and Yale medical school graduate who first made a name for himself in the toy industry earlier in the century when he created and

 manufactured Mysto Magic sets for youthful magicians.
 A few years later, his A. C. Gilbert Company also